sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 ### ZED-F9P External Interrupt

 The screw terminal on the back includes an external interrupt for the ZED-F9P.
 The interrupt can either be an input/output pin.
 This can be configured using u-center to bring the module out of deep sleep or to output an interrupt for various module states.
-In the RTK Everywhere firmware, this terminal can be used to trigger a UBX-TIM-TM2 timing message.
+In the RTK Everywhere firmware, this terminal can be used to trigger and log a UBX-TIM-TM2 timing message.
 The logic level is 3.3V.

 <div style="text-align: center;">
   <table>